2.4 Using Coverage Maps

 • Approvers for requested access in the Request application

 To create coverage map rules, Identity Governance uses an interface similar to the advanced filter for searches.
-Though the interface uses conditions and subconditions to define rules for coverage maps, you cannot save rules.
-You can, however, export the coverage map that you create, and you can import coverage maps that others have created.
+The interface uses conditions and subconditions to define rules for coverage maps.
+You can also export the coverage map that you create, and import coverage maps that others have created.

 2.4.2 Using Criteria Definitions in Rules